 Why is the Certified Financial Planner® certification recognized worldwide for representing the highest professional standards in financial planning?

 Candidates for CFP certification undergo a rigorous process to demonstrate that they have the necessary knowledge, skills, abilities and ethics to provide you with professional financial planning services.
 Earning the CFP designation takes a minimum of two years, even for someone already working in the financial services industry.
 The process includes the following important requirements:

-- Education: CFP professionals develop their theoretical and practical knowledge by completing two comprehensive education programs consisting of curriculum that’s been approved by Financial Planning Standards Council (FPSC).
+Education: CFP professionals develop their theoretical and practical knowledge by completing two comprehensive education programs consisting of curriculum that’s been approved by FP Canada.
 Among other requirements, candidates complete a comprehensive financial plan to demonstrate their ability to identify and resolve complex, integrated financial planning issues.

-- Ethics: CFP professionals are held to the highest ethical standards.
-A CFP professional has a written obligation to put their clients’ interests first and is accountable to FPSC to abide by a code of ethics, practice standards, and the rules and regulations of a professional body.
+Ethics: CFP professionals are held to the highest ethical standards.
+A CFP professional has a written obligation to put their clients’ interests first and is accountable to FP Canada to abide by a code of ethics, practice standards, and the rules and regulations of a professional body.

 For the latest financial planning advice delivered right to your mailbox, sign up for our free newsletter, Here's the Plan™.